UC Davis Funding Programs

 - If the grantee reestablishes funding from other sources during the grant period, the unspent bridge funds will be returned to the Office of Research.

 - Previous receipt of bridge funds will not disqualify you from this program.
+However, starting February 11, 2014, applicants may apply for the expanded bridge funding no more frequently than once every five years.

 Please note that the School of Medicine (SOM) has its own internal Bridge Funding request process.
 In addition to the Principal Investigator Bridge Program Guidelines, SOM PI's should review this document as well: SOM Bridge Funding Request Process